lojones/blog-agent-data/revise-blog-post-body.md

 - Return only the string: "DONE"

 IF the body fails ANY criteria (<80% compliance):
-- Return the entire article with rewritten body sections
+- Return just the rewritten body sections
-- Maintain the original article's introduction and conclusion
+- Do not include any other text in your response other than the rewritten introduction
+- The response should fix the problems identified from the evaluation criteria
 - Ensure the new body:
   * Has better structure and flow
   * Provides more comprehensive coverage